-Thinking about selling your home?
-Before you list, learn more about the process so you can get the most money from your home.
+Are you thinking about selling?
+Before you list, learn more about the process so that you can get the most money from your home.

 Before listing, home sellers should arm themselves with knowledge about their local markets -- Collingwood, Tobermory and Owen Sound are all strong real estate markets, except each one is different and have their own seasonal fluctuations.
 One of the best things that you can do is look at comparable homes for sale by neighbourhood -- "comps" in real estate lingo, that have sold recently.
 Look for homes that have the same features as yours as in the number of bedrooms, number of bathrooms, square footage, garage capacity and amenities.
 REALTORS® will have this information on hand.
 Knowing what other SOLD Homes went for will give you a reasonable estimate of what to expect for your own home.